jlguenego/node-expose-sspi/README.md

 ## Test and Example

-You can run the test and the example only in development.

-Just clone this project.
+To run the test and the example, just clone this project.

 ```
 git clone https://github.com/jlguenego/node-expose-sspi.git